ray-project/ray/doc/source/user-profiling.rst

 lines of text.
 Ray comes with its own visual web UI to visualize the parallelization (or lack thereof) of user tasks submitted to Ray!

+This method does have its own limitations, however.
+The Ray Timeline can only show timing info about Ray tasks, and not timing for normal Python functions.
+This can be an issue especially for debugging slow Python code running on the driver, and not running as a task on one of the workers.
+The other profiling techniques above are options that do cover profiling normal Python functions.

-Currently, whenever initializing Ray, a URL is automatically generated and printed to terminal on where to view Ray's web UI as a Jupyter notebook:
+Currently, whenever initializing Ray, a URL is generated and printed in the terminal.
+This URL can be used to view Ray's web UI as a Jupyter
+notebook:

 .. code-block:: bash